Volcanic glass: Origin

 Volcanic glass is formed when magma is rapidly cooled.
 Magma rapidly cooled to below its normal crystallization temperature becomes a supercooled liquid, and, with further rapid cooling, this becomes an amorphous solid.
 The change from supercooled liquid to glass occurs at a temperature called the glass transition temperature, which depends on both cooling rate and the amount of water dissolved in the magma.
 Magma rich in silica and poor in dissolved water is most easily cooled rapidly enough to form volcanic glass.
-As a result, rhyolite magmas, which are high in silica, can produced tephra composed entirely of volcanic glass and may also form glassy lava flows.
+As a result, rhyolite magmas, which are high in silica, can produce tephra composed entirely of volcanic glass and may also form glassy lava flows.
 Ash-flow tuffs typically consist of countless microscopic shards of volcanic glass.
 Basalt, which is low in silica, forms glass only with difficulty, so that basalt tephra almost always contains at least some crystalline material (quench crystals).
 The glass transition temperature of basalt is about 700 C.

 The mechanisms controlling formation of volcanic glass are further illustrated by the two forms of basaltic glass, tachylite and sideromelane.
 Tachylite is opaque to transmitted light because of the abundance of tiny oxide mineral crystals suspended in the glass.
 Sideromelane is partially transparent because it contains much fewer crystals.
 Sideromelane is abundant only in eruptions where basalt magma has been very rapidly cooled by contact with water, such as phreatomagmatic eruptions.
 Basaltic volcanic glass is also present in pillow lavas.

 Of the cooling mechanisms responsible for forming volcanic glass, the most effective is quenching by water, followed by cooling by entrained air in an eruption column.
 The least effective mechanism is cooling at the bottom of a flow in contact with the ground.